unisaurus-rex/table/README.md

 # table
 ---
 This repo uses d3 to create data tables.
-The table.js file returns a function of <code>tableChart(container, data)</code> that can be import and used to draw a table if given a container and data parameter for example:
+The table.js file returns a function of <code>tableChart(container, data)</code> that can be imported and used to draw a table if given a container and data parameter for example:

 <code>var drawTable = tableChart();
 drawTable(d3.select("#mycontainer"), data); </code>